rpdasilva/print-html-element/README.md

 Forked from [https://github.com/erikzaadi/jQueryPlugins/tree/master/jQuery.printElement](jQuery.printElement) to remove jQuery dependency.

-This fork is currently stripped down in terms of features and full cross-browser testing.
+This fork is currently stripped down in terms of features and full cross-browser testing (and IE8 support removed(.
 More features will be added as needed or requested.
-PR's welcome
+PR's welcome.

 ##Usage